Private School Act

 5. Number and qualifications of and candidates for board members, and the appointment, dismissal and reelection thereof.

-6. Election and discharge of the president.
+6. Election and discharge of the chairperson.

 8. Number, qualifications and powers of supervisors, and their appointment and dismissal.